How to trace LGBT ancestors

 The wills created by LGBT people can reveal a good deal about their relationships and chosen families.
 For many of our LGBT ancestors, to live an open life, they often left home – or were forced to leave – and needed to discover a new network of allies, friends and a new chosen family.
 This circle of support is often exposed in their wills by who they chose to leave their worldly possessions to.

 In her life, Radclyffe was often referred to as John in letters and cards from her friends.
+This is something we do see that in other same sex relationships, but in some cases individuals lived by their masculine name.

 Delve into local history